 A part of your training for the child will include instructions on what the purpose of the safety catch is, where it is and how to operate it.
 They should be taught to always engage the safety once they have finished shooting and always make sure they know only to release it when they are in their shooting position, about to shoot.

 It should form part of their second nature when they’re ready to shoot, release the safety and put your finger in the correct position on the trigger.

-Trigger Finger – the child should keep their finger away from the trigger finger at all times until they’re ready to shoot.
-This forms part of the basic training and should follow the releasing of the safety when they’re ready to shoot.
+The child should keep their finger away from the trigger finger at all times until they’re ready to shoot.
+This forms part of the basic training and should follow the releasing of safety when they’re ready to shoot.
 If they’re not shooting a semi-automatic then they should move their finger away from the trigger and activate the safety.